Audio Processing

 |---|---|

-“Multi-file only” is the most common setting.
-Many audiobook releases come as 20-50 individual chapter files — merging produces a single M4B with chapter markers that’s easier to manage.
+The per-book Merge action only runs on books that have 2 or more top-level audio files; single-file books are skipped/rejected.
+Many audiobook releases come as 20-50 individual chapter files — merging produces a single file (M4B by default) with chapter markers that’s easier to manage.

 How It Works

-- The output is encoded to the configured format and bitrate (unless keep original bitrate is on)
+- The output is encoded to the configured Output Format (M4B by default) at the configured bitrate (unless keep original bitrate is on).

 Bitrate Guidance